HDFC Bank addresses report on MD & CEO Sashidhar Jagdishan extension - BusinessToday

 HDFC Bank Ltd on Thursday denied a media report suggesting the private lender discussed an extension for Sashidhar Jagdishan as MD & CEO.
-In an afternoon conference call, it said no such discussion took place so far.
+In an afternoon conference call, it said no such discussion on reappointment took place so far.
 Addressing a question, Jagdishan said: "I have not expressed this kind of a feeling to anyone, either to my own self or to the board."

 Sashi, as he's known to his friends and colleagues, joined HDFC Bank in 1996.
 Out of his 30 years of experience, Jagdishan has spent 27 years at HDFC Bank.
 Prior to HDFC Bank, he worked with Deutsche Bank AG, Mumbai, for a period of three years.
 He assumed office on October 27, 2020.